Dybowo, Olecko County

 Dybowo is a village in the administrative district of Gmina Świętajno, within Olecko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 10 km north of Świętajno, 15 km north-west of Olecko, and 123 km east of the regional capital Olsztyn.
 It is part of the region of Masuria.

 History

 Dybowo was founded in 1564 by Jan Dybowski, who bought land to establish a village.
 It was named after the founder.
 As of 1600, the population of the village was solely Polish.
 In 1939, it had a population of 359.